Inter & Co Inc (INTR) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for INTR stocks, with Citigroup repeating the rating for INTR by listing it as a “Buy.”
 The predicted price for INTR in the upcoming period, according to Citigroup is $5.30 based on the research report published on August 16, 2023 of the current year 2023.

-Volatility was left at 3.76%, however, over the last 30 days, the volatility rate increased by 3.21%, as shares sank -3.83% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +25.18% upper at present.
+Volatility was left at 3.65%, however, over the last 30 days, the volatility rate increased by 3.47%, as shares surge +5.70% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +34.95% upper at present.

 Stock Fundamentals for INTR